Cristóbal de Olid

-Cristóbal de Olid ([kɾisˈtoβal de oˈlið]; 1487–1524) was a Spanish adventurer, conquistador and rebel who played a part in the conquest of Mexico and Honduras.
+Cristóbal de Olid ([kɾisˈtoβal de oˈlið]; 1487–1524) was a Spanish adventurer, conquistador and rebel who played a part in the conquest of the Aztec Empire and present-day Honduras.

 Born in Baeza, Olid grew up in the household of the governor of Cuba, Diego Velázquez de Cuéllar.
-In 1518 Velázquez sent Olid to relieve Juan de Grijalva, but en route a hurricane caused the loss of Olid's anchors, and he returned to Cuba.
-On January 10, 1519, Olid sailed with Hernán Cortés's fleet, as his quartermaster, and took an active part in the conquest of Mexico.
+In 1518 Velázquez sent Olid to relieve Juan de Grijalva, but en route, a hurricane caused the loss of Olid's anchors, and he returned to Cuba.
+On January 10, 1519, Olid sailed with Hernán Cortés's fleet, as his quartermaster, and took an active part in the conquest of the Aztec Empire.
 He fought at the Battle of Otumba on 14 July 1520, and also took part in the campaign against the Purépechas.

 During the Siege of Tenochtitlan, Cristóbal was one of Cortés' key captains, playing a critical role in the capture of Xochimilco.
-Cristobal was the Texcoco camp commander during the trial of Antonio de Villafana, for his plot to assassinate Cortes.
-Cristobal commanded one of four forces under Cortes, and acted as quartermaster.
-Olid helped save Cortes at one point, when he was seized by the Mexicans in one of the causeway battles.
+Cristobal was the Texcoco camp commander during the trial of Antonio de Villafana, for his plot to assassinate Cortés.
+Cristobal commanded one of four forces under Cortés, and acted as quartermaster.
+Olid helped save Cortés at one point, when he was seized by the Aztecs in one of the causeway battles.

-Cortés sent Olid to Michoacan, after he had married a Portuguese lady.
+Cortés sent Olid to Michoacan after he had married a Portuguese lady.